dilliglobabgriz/BridgeAPI/README.md

 1. Initialize 4 players
     + 4 bots
 2. Initialize a new game connecting player ids to game (save to DB)
-3. Initialize a new hand
+3. Initialize a new round
     + Deal 13 cards per player
-    + Save cards with handId and playerId foreign keys
+    + Save hand with roundId and playerId foreign keys
 4. Start the bidding process
     + Get bids from each player until a final contract is determined
     + Save the winning contract and the player who bid it to the hand
 5. Start the trick taking process
     + Get one card from each player starting with left of dealer
     + Determine who won the trick and keep score
-6. Score the hand
+6. Score the round
     + Determine the score based on the contract, tricks taken, and vulnerability
-7. Save game/hand to the DB
+7. Save game/round to the DB

 ## Possible Future Features
 + One or more human players